Cerro Chascon-Runtu Jarita complex: Petrology

 The lavas of this complex are of potassium-rich calc-alkaline origin, and are highly viscous with large difference between two magma types.
 The lava domes are formed from andesite in the south and dacite in the north.
 The dacites are crystal rich and some lavas show evidence of magma mixing.
 Phenocryst contents ranges from 35% by volume in dacite and 48% by volume of rhyolite.
 In the northern group these are primarily composed from feldspar with minor components of amphibole, biotite and quartz.
 The southern group rocks have similar petrologies, but are of rhyolitic composition and contain mafic components.
 They contain a rhyolitic core surrounded with andesitic lavas that contains primarily plagioclase phenocrysts.
 Temperatures of 926–1000 C for dacitic lava and 625–727 C for rhyolite lava have been estimated.

 Petrology indicates that the andesitic lavas of the southern domes are derived from the more silicic magmas by addition of more mafic andesites.
 Conversely, the northern dome magmas formed by fractional crystallization with the most evolved components being erupted explosively.

 Geologic history

-The lava domes were erupted between 89,000-94,000 years ago.
+The lava domes were erupted between 89,000 and 94,000 years ago.
 In Runtu Jarita, Argon-argon dating on sanidine has yielded ages of 88,000±4,000 to 97,000±2,000 BP.
 The eruption may have been caused by the injection of mafic magmas in the magmatic system.
 Presumably, the magmas were in the process of forming a pluton when the injection of new magmas led to eruption.
 The eruptions of Chascon initially were phreatomagmatic and influenced by local lakewaters.
 In the southern domes, some time occurred between the formation of the andesitic magmas by mixing and the eruption.
 Both andesitic and rhyolitic magmas were simultaneously extruded.